raphico/csapp/notes/ch03_machine_code.md

 ## 3.6.5 Loops

-C loops don't have a machine-code equivalent; compilers implement them using conditional jumps, typically converting all loops into do-while form first, because it gives the compiler a simple, uniform way to generate loop code
+C loops don't have a direct machine-code equivalent; compilers implement them using conditional jumps, usually by first translating all loop types into a do-while loop.
+This approach simplifies code generation by providing a simple, uniform structure for handling all loop types

 ### Do-while loops

-Do while loops execute the body at least once, then tests the condition; if true, it jumps back and repeats.
-Compilers translate this into a loop label, body code, condition check, and a conditional jump back to the label.
-So
+Do-while loops execute the body at least once before testing the condition.
+If the condition evaluates to true, the control jumps back to the start of the loop.
+Compilers implement do-while loops using a combination of a loop label, the loop body, a condition check, and a conditional jump

 ```
 do